DimitraSis/MP4/README.md

 DistanceFromHome vs WorkLifeBalance corrolation coefficient is -0.026556, indicating a weak negative relationship.

 As for marital status:
-Divorced correlation coefficient is -0.009080, showing a very weak negative relationship with worklifebalance.
+Divorced correlation coefficient is -0.009080, showing a very weak negative relationship with worklifebalance.  <br>
-Married correlation coefficient is -0.006388, again showing a very weak negative relationship with worklifebalance.
+Married correlation coefficient is -0.006388, again showing a very weak negative relationship with worklifebalance.  <br>
 Single correlation coefficient is 0.014921, this time showing a very weak positive relationship with worklifebalance.

 This all in all seems to indicate there doesn't seem to be a strong correlation between either marital status or distance from work.